Monday, January 27, 2014

 Thursday, June 13, 2013

-where do "big ideas" come from?
+Where do "big ideas" come from?

 Who, what, when, where and how do art teachers manage to come up with goals for my child's education?
 Although this may seem like a mystery for many parents, there is no real mystery to it at all.
 Goals or Big Ideas in the classroom are derivative of many sources.
 Parents can learn to think and analyze these goals by considering first the multiple origins of those ideas woven into the thinking processes of art educators who write lesson plans.